 The visualization course encourages to explore the given assignments in different directions.
 It is stated that visualization is much about designing creative solutions to a given problem to gain different insights.
-And this turned out to be a positive approach for some of the assignments.
+And this turned out to be a positive approach for us to some of the assignments.

-It turned out to be a positive approach to some of the assignments.
-For some other problems the insight of an expert was needed.
-It was therefore very useful to be able to send an e-mail for some of the troubles that arisen during the implementation.
+We say it turned out to be a positive approach to some of the assignments.
+For some other problems we needed the insight of an expert.
+We found it very useful to be able to mail some of the troubles we had during the implementation.

-The two practical hours after the theoretical part were a bit to crowded for the teacher however.
-He was unable to handle all questions from the students.
+The two practical hours after the theoretical part were a bit to crowded for the teacher to be able to handle all questions from the students.
 This was a bit of a downside.
-Because of this feedback on the progress and problems were not always available during the hour.
+Because of this we were'nt always able to show our new results or post question during the practical hour.